 Another common problem for those struggling to improve their VO2max is a lack of adequate recovery.
 Goal oriented athletes are often eager to progress and achieve their goal as quickly as possible.
 This frequently leads to training longer and harder than you should, which can be ultimately counterproductive.

 The physiological adaptations that enhance your future performance capacity can only take place during the recovery periods between challenging activities.
-Tackling the next hard challenge before your body has time to bounce back from the last one means missing out on the full developmental benefit stimulated by your earlier workout.
+Tackling the next hard challenge before recovering from the last one means missed opportunity.
+You are giving up on the full developmental benefit triggered by your earlier workout.

 If you suspect that a lack of progress is the result of poor recovery, it’s always a good idea to keep an eye on your recovery time feedback to learn more about how long it takes you to bounce back from various types of workouts.